 ® The Supersport Shed Alternator Clutch Mod

 Third, there really is no need for the alternator clutch at all.
 Consider that the Denso conversion for example does away with the alternator clutch entirely.
-You can do the same thing with the stock alternator by just shimming the engine side disk to eliminate any possibility of slippage, making the two disks rotate as one all the time.
+You can do the same thing with the stock alternator by just shimming the engine side disk to eliminate any possibility of slippage, making the two discs rotate as one all the time.

 Last updated November 2022